sphinx-doc/sphinx/Doc-26/reference/compound_stmts.rst

-assigned to three variables in the :mod:`sys` module: ``sys.exc_type`` receives the object identifying the exception; ``sys.exc_value`` receives the exception's parameter; ``sys.exc_traceback`` receives a traceback object (see section :ref:`traceback`) identifying the point in the program where the exception occurred.
+assigned to three variables in the :mod:`sys` module: ``sys.exc_type`` receives the object identifying the exception; ``sys.exc_value`` receives the exception's parameter; ``sys.exc_traceback`` receives a traceback object (see section :ref:`types`) identifying the point in the program where the exception occurred.
 These details are also available through the :func:`sys.exc_info` function, which returns a tuple ``(exc_type, exc_value, exc_traceback)``.
 Use of the corresponding variables is deprecated in favor of this function, since